Projection Projects

 Additional kit I have to support aerial filming, ground based filming, photography or audio visual projects

-Camera: For ground based filming or photography I’m currently using a Sony A7Riv (62Mp) full frame mirrorless camera with wide screen ‘Sirui’ Anamorphic lenses (1.6x squeeze ratio), DJI LiDAR focus control
+Camera: For ground based filming or photography I’m currently using a Sony A7Riv (62Mp) full frame mirrorless camera with wide screen ‘Sirui’ Full Frame Anamorphic lenses (1.6x squeeze ratio).
+Recording onto SD card

 Tripod: Three stage tripod with fluid head, lightweight tripod and compact table top tripod

-Recording visuals: I have various setups for video recording (4K), whether directly to a digital camera, to a drone, drone controller, ‘Atomos Ninja-V’ monitor with recording onto SSD, or to Black Magic ‘Hyper Deck Studio HD’ recording onto SD Cards
+Recording visuals: I have various setups for video recording (4K), whether directly to a digital camera, to a drone, drone controller, ‘Atomos Ninja-V’ monitor, recording onto SSD, or to Black Magic ‘Hyper Deck Studio HD’ recording onto SD Cards

-Camera monitoring: Atomos ‘Ninja V’ – records up to 6Kp30 in Apple ProRes RAW, 4Kp60, HDp120 video, integrate new formats seamlessly into the timeline of your existing ProRes RAW or ProRes projects.
-Apple ProRes and Avid DNx.
-The Atomos ‘Ninja V’ also provides a de-squeeze monitor view for Anamorphic camera lenses
+Camera monitoring: An integral component of my camera kit is a camera monitor which has all the features helpful to view and manage the camera output and provides a de-squeeze monitor view for a Anamorphic lenses.
+The Atomos ‘Ninja V – records up to 6Kp30 in Apple ProRes RAW, 4Kp60, HDp120 video, integrate new formats seamlessly into the timeline of your existing ProRes RAW or ProRes projects.
+Apple ProRes and Avid DNx

-Microphones: I’ve a range of high specification microphones for sound recording, which gives adaptability to select the best microphone, best matched for each task.
-Sennheiser (G2) radio microphone (handheld with performance capsule), Sennheiser (G2) radio belt pack transmitters, Sennheiser (G2) radio belt pack receivers, EV PL95 Dynamic Cardioid microphone, Sennheiser (ME80) rifle microphones, Sennheiser ECM tie microphones, Audio interface – ‘Presonus 1810c Studio
+Microphones: I’ve a range of high specification microphones for sound recording, which gives adaptability to select the microphone, best matched for each task.
+Sennheiser (G2) radio microphone (handheld with performance capsule), Sennheiser (G2) belt pack transmitters, Sennheiser (G2) belt pack receivers, EV PL95 Dynamic Cardioid microphone, Sennheiser (ME80) rifle microphones, Sennheiser ECM tie microphones, Audio interface and mix – ‘Presonus 1810c Studio

-Audio: If detail in sound reproduction is desired for film screenings or the more bespoke occasion then this can be delivered through my own custom build Studio Monitors (4 x 200w), suitable for smaller venue spaces supporting up to 200 people
+Audio: If detail in sound reproduction is desired for film screenings or the more bespoke occasion then this can be delivered through my own custom build Studio Monitors (4 x 200w), suitable for smaller to medium sized venue spaces supporting up to 200 people

 Sound amplification: I have is by ‘Powersoft’ (M50Q – 4 x 1,250w).
 This professional power amplifier will reliably provide enough output across four channels for sound that might be needed to support a screened occasion

-I don’t dry hire kit but do provide all the technical resources and connectives that might be needed as well as planning, preparation and running a project setup
+I don’t dry hire kit but do have all the technical resources and connectives that might be needed as well as planning, preparation and running a project setup